Andrea/andrea.github.io/_posts/2024-10-13-the-making-of-a-decision.markdown

 This is a shortlist of resources associated with the talk: The Making of a decision.

-> Update: A series of five posts about everything discussed in the talk can be access from [The Making of a Decision - Part 1]({% post_url 2025-09-01-making-of-a-decision %})
+> Update: A series of five posts about everything discussed in the talk can be accessed from [The Making of a Decision - Part 1]({% post_url 2025-09-01-making-of-a-decision %})

 ![bookshelf]({{site.images}}/2024/2024-10-bookshelf.png)